punker76/jekyll.jkarger.de/_posts/2014-11-02-how-to-make-the-tooltip-follow-the-mouse.markdown

 The simple way is for a short effort ok, but doing this for any element that uses a `ToolTip` is not the way I want.

-I decided to create an attached property to enable/disable the movement.
+So I decided to create an attached property to enable/disable the movement.

 ```csharp
 public static readonly DependencyProperty AutoMoveProperty =